Save the date for Blondes vs. Brunettes on May 7, 2016 in Middleton!

 Who can get involved

 Anyone can get involved, no matter your skill level, hair color or gender.
-Blondes vs. Brunettes Madison is recruiting players, cheerleaders, coaches and planning committee members.
+Blondes vs. Brunettes is recruiting players, cheerleaders, coaches and planning committee members.
 Redheads are free agents!

 Supporters get involved for our grandparents, parents and ourselves.
 We play because unless we change the course of Alzheimer’s disease, it will continue to take a devastating toll on families.